Preamble

 If the successive proposed representative districts from the redistricting commission continue to be rejected by the citizen review committees, the redistricting commission shall certify the most revised representative districts by two-thirds vote without consent from the citizen review committees.

-If the redistricting process has continued for longer than one year, then the highest Court of the state or Supreme Court, with advice from the redistricting commission, shall decide the representative districts the state thereof consistent with this Constitution and of representing the communities thereof.
+If the redistricting process has continued for longer than one year, then the highest Court of the state shall decide the representative districts the state thereof consistent with this Constitution, the state constitution thereof, and of representing the communities thereof.
+The decision from the highest Court of the state thereof may be appealed to the Supreme Court of the United States.

 Section 4: The Senate